How do you extract POST data in Node.js?

 app.listen(3000, () => console.info('Application running on port 3000'));

-These two files are very straight forward.
-The HTML creates a <form> element that has an action attribute that posts data to the /api/data endpoint.
+The HTML sets up a <form> that posts data to the /api/data endpoint.
+Nothing fancy.

-It is this plugin, via the urlencoded() method that creates a new body object which we can access on the request property.
-This object will contain key-value pairs, where the value can be a string or array (when extended is false), or any type (when extended is true).
+The urlencoded() method creates a new body object on the request property.
+This object holds key-value pairs, where the value can be a string or array (when extended is false), or any type (when extended is true).